Key Takeaways

 — Geoffrey, Founder of The Oversized Hoodie®

-Also read: How does the worm produce silk?
+Also read: How the worm produces silk ?

 Traditional silk manufacturing